Modeling Nonlinear Oscillator Networks Using Physics-Informed Hybrid Reservoir Computing: Introduction

 In this paper, we focus on hybrid reservoir computing (RC), a specific form of physics-informed machine learning (PIML).
 In particular, with a view to probing its viability for control applications, we investigate how well hybrid RC performs surrogate modeling of NLONs.

 Real NLONs are often high dimensional, partially observable, noisy, and involve complex intra-network interactions.
 As such, it can be extremely difficult to create accurate surrogate models.
-This challenging task may be approached in several ways.
-The classical approach is direct \textit{physics-based} modeling, where mechanisms are pre-ordained and parameters fit to data.
+The classical approach to this task is direct \textit{physics-based} modeling, where mechanisms are pre-ordained and parameters fit to data.
 Machine learning (ML), or \textit{data-driven} modeling, is an alternative approach which uses fully parameterized models and with parameters updated using learning algorithms.
 These two contrasting methods confer distinct benefits and drawbacks.

 Physics-based models are physically accurate within the bounds of the assumptions made in their construction.
-Similarly, within the domain of their training data, data-driven models perform well, however physical accuracy is not enforced.
+Similarly, within the domain of their training data, data-driven models perform well.
 Failure when predicting \textit{out-of-domain} is therefore common to the two approaches.
-Out-of-domain failure is guaranteed for physics-based models as there is no scope for adapting their structure or parameters.
-ML models however, can be updated \textit{online} using new data to adapt to new situations, although this is in itself a challenging problem \cite{goring2024out}.
+ML models can be updated \textit{online} using new data to adapt to new situations, although this is in itself a challenging problem \cite{goring2024out}.
 Physics-based models are inherently interpretable: each term generally has some understood physical meaning, or represents some physical laws or constraints.
 On the other hand, ML discards this prior knowledge in favor of complete parameterisation from observed data.
-The correspondence between the parameters and the physical system can be difficult to discern.
 When data-driven models have many parameters, they require large amounts of data.
 Physics-based models tend to have few parameters that need fitting to data, and therefore generally require less.
 Both methods can be computationally expensive as physics-based models rely on complex numerical schemes, and data-driven models often need to use extensive training algorithms for parameter updates.